 python manage.py runserver 127.0.0.1:8000

-Open your browser and Enter the below URL and you will see the Django app’s home page.
+Open the browser and Enter the below URL and you will see the Django app’s home page.

 Admin panel can be accessed using the below URL.

-You can log in using the username and password created on step 10.
+We can log in using the username and password we created on step 10.
 After a successful login, it redirects to the Superuser dashboard which is shown below.

 Have a nice code !